 But if you are a casual user of vector graphics, you may want to download other free software like Inkscape that may help you with your purpose.

 I’m preparing a tutorial to show you how you can use vector software to convert your JPG logo to a vector logo.
 As soon as I finish, I will publish it on this blog.
 Send me a message if you want me to notify you via email when the tutorial is ready.

 Option #3: Pay to a Graphic designer.

 This is one of the best options if you want a professional designer to recreate your logo in vector graphics.
 However, a creative, might not want to expend his time for a few bucks doing a small job.

-It’s probable that he or she might suggest you to design a brand-new logo, and that will cost you a lot more than what you thought at the beginning.
+He or she might probably suggest you to design a brand-new logo, and that will cost you a lot more than what you thought at the beginning.

-Also, you have to invest your time looking for a good designer that fits your budget.
+Also, you have to invest your time in looking for a good designer that fits your budget.

 Option #4: Vectoryourlogo.com

 Vectoryourlogo.com is specialized only in one thing, getting the best from the image of your logo to deliver a great handcrafted vectorized logo.

 You get not only a simple vector file, but also get an .EPS file, which is the standard for almost any professional application for high-quality images.
 Also, you receive a .PDF vector version of your logo, so you can visualize and share wherever you want, plus, a brand-new JPG file of your vectorized logo, so you can have the new version of your logo, ready for your social networks and to place it in any document, like MS Word, PowerPoint or Excel.